The Best Colorectal Cancer Screening? The One You Get Done

 - Limiting alcohol intake

 Early detection promotes successful treatment.
-If you’re over age 50, talk with your health care provider today about which screening option is best for you.
+If you’re 45 or older, talk with your health care provider today about which screening option is best for you.
 Remember, the best test is the one you get done.

 Dr. Jeremiah Eckhaus practices at UVM Health Network – Central Vermont Medical Center Integrative Family Medicine-Montpelier.
 He is Central Vermont Medical Center’s medical director for primary care and president of the medical staff.